Living Room Tour | London Flat Tour

 Okay, it’s not really a library but I call it my library.
 I love this set of shelves I got from IKEA.
 Very affordable Billy bookcases which I put together to hold all of my books, notebooks and ephemeral home decor.

 Of course, these aren’t all my books.
 I have a collection of red-spine vintage classics at my parent’s house.
 And in my bedroom in the flat, I have a smaller Billy bookcase which stores all of my proofs and workbooks.

 The shelves in my library are organised by genre and in A-Z. I previously had them as colour scheme and it didn’t work as I had so many white and red books but not many of any other colour.
 I prefer genre-based anyway, it’s a lot easier to find everything.

 Also on my shelf, for the time being, is the Nibbies Book Award for Imprint of the Year for Avon!

 So that, for the time being anyway, is my living room!
-Like I said, I still have many plans to update it and make it more ‘me’.
-But, as a renter-friendly home it’s good so far and very comfortable.
+As I said, I still have many plans to update it and make it more ‘me’.
+But, as a renter-friendly home, it’s good so far and very comfortable.